I replaced Netflix and HBO with network TV for a week, and my brain is different now

 During the credits, host Will Arnett announces that the show is “a new kind of competition, pushing the limits of imagination.”
 It is indeed a new kind of competition.
 A lot had to happen to get to the point where we have competitive Lego-building on TV.

-On the episode I watch, duos of Harley Quinns, beardos, and Tammy Faye Bakker clones build space-themed creations, which Arnett and guest host Mayam Bialik then destroy, as sure as night follows day.
+On the episode I watch, duos of Harley Quinns, beardos, and Tammy Faye Bakker clones build space-themed creations, which Arnett and guest host Mayam Bialik then destroy.
 The challenges take between 15 to 18 hours to build, and I would watch an entire show about what Arnett—who is clearly embarrassed to be here, but perhaps not enough—got up to in his trailer around hour 14.

-“It’s time for your build to meet the bat . . . man,” says the actor who voices the Lego Batman before taking a “spacebat” to one of the Lego builds.
+“It’s time for your build to meet the bat . . . man,” says the actor who voices the Lego Batman, before taking a “spacebat” to one of the Lego builds.

 Cut to Ken Jeong from The Masked Singer, somehow, peeing his pants over this joke.